Our Leadership Team

 National Director of Programs, Liberty Mutual Foundation (last position held)

-ESC Involvement: Elected to the Board January 2025.
+ESC Involvement: Board Member since January 2025.
 Member of ESC Governance Committee beginning May 2025.
-Like many I had heard of (Executive Service Corps) as it became Empower Success Corps–and knew several affiliated consultants.
+Like many I had heard of (Executive Service Corps) as it became Empower Success Corps—and knew several affiliated consultants.
 Previously my team assessed ESC proposals for Liberty Mutual Foundation.
-In 2023-2024 I completed the Catalyst Fellows training, joining colleagues in Cohort II.
+In 2023-2024, I completed the Catalyst Fellows training in Cohort II.

 Selected Awards: Citation From the Boston City Council for Advancing Educational Equity Through Philanthropy 2022/ Boston Education Fund, Trailblazer Award for Educational Equity 2022/ Eastern Bank “Community Advocacy Award” with Sarah-Ann Shaw 2018/ Boston Celtics “Heroes Among Us” Award 2012/ Boston Center for the Arts/ Arts Champion Award 2011/ Discover Roxbury, Roxbury Puddingstone Award 2010 / Black Ministerial Alliance Award 2009.